 By staying organized and keeping thorough records, you’re better prepared if you need to follow up on a previous issue or respond to additional notices.

-6. Seek Professional Help if Necessary
+5. Seek Professional Help if Necessary

-- If you’re facing an IRS audit.
+- You’re facing an IRS audit.

 Finding the Right Professional: Look for a licensed tax professional with experience in handling IRS matters.
+A CPA, tax attorney, or enrolled agent can help you navigate the IRS process and ensure that your case is handled correctly.
 Check their credentials and reviews, and don’t hesitate to ask questions about their experience before hiring them.

 Protect Yourself from Identity Theft